 Cacao truly deserves the label “superfood”.
 I hope we distinguished the difference between raw, organic cacao and a Hershey bar.
 Don’t grab a Snickers and think you’re getting all of the nutrients we described above.
 Raw cacao is fairly bitter and takes some getting used to if you’re new to it.
 Look for raw organic cacao powders like what we use in Zenberry and make smoothies with some fruit to get your daily intake of cacao.
-We also love adding crunchy cacao nibs to our homemade trail mix, smoothie topper and even put them in our guacamole!
-We only use raw organic fair-trade cacao in all of our Zenberry formulas.
+Try adding crunchy cacao nibs to homemade trail mix, top of smoothies and even in guacamole (don’t knock it)!
+Zenberry only uses raw organic fair-trade cacao in all of our Zenberry formulas.
 We try to get most of it from Ecuador but sometimes we fine incredibly high-quality cacao from other places like the Dominican Republic.
 We are constantly sampling different types and sources to bring only the best to our customers.

 Below is our favorite trail mix recipe.
 Tweak it how you like but if you don’t like the bitter cacao nibs just adding a little sweetness with raisins or other dried fruit really balances the flavor and gives you a healthy, convenient alternative to that candy bar.

 ½ cup raw organic cacao nibs